ThinThin-15/EntraAgent/README.md

 # Getting Started with Agents Using Azure AI Foundry

-The agent leverages the Azure AI Agent service and utilizes Azure AI Search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
+The agent leverages the Azure AI Agent service and utilizes file search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
 The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.